 - Leftover cupcakes can be stored in an airtight container at room temperature for up to 3 days and in the refrigerator up to 4.

-- Make ahead tip: Prepare cupcakes and frosting 1 day in advance.
+- Make Ahead & Freezing Instructions: Prepare cupcakes and frosting 1 day in advance.
 Keep cupcakes covered tightly at room temperature and the frosting covered tightly in the refrigerator.
 Unfrosted cupcakes can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before frosting and serving.

-- Use 100% pineapple juice (not syrup).
+- Pineapple Juice: Use 100% pineapple juice (not syrup).
 You can freeze leftover pineapple juice and thaw overnight in the refrigerator to make another batch!

-- Note on coconut milk: I used 1/2 cup full fat canned coconut milk.
+- Coconut Milk: I used 1/2 cup full fat canned coconut milk.
 I suggest using full-fat if you can for the moistest, richest taste and texture.
 The brand I used is pictured above in this post and was purchased at my regular grocery store in the international foods aisle.
 Do not use coconut cream or cream of coconut.
 You can always freeze leftover coconut milk and thaw overnight in the refrigerator to make another batch.

-- Feel free to use coconut milk in the frosting instead of the heavy cream/half-and-half.
+- Heavy Cream: Feel free to use coconut milk in the frosting instead of the heavy cream/half-and-half.
 I do not suggest using milk because you will lose a lot of its creamy texture.